Filing Self Employed Tax Return Online

 Plus, if you paid independent contractors $600 or more during the year, you’ll need to file Forms 1099-NEC for each contractor.
 Just remember, you, as the self employed person, do not get a W-2 from the business.

-Filing self employed tax return online will result in taxes that you will owe from that entity, are based on the net profit shown on Schedule C. The first tax calculated is the self employment tax, at a rate of 15.3%.
+Filing a self employed tax return online will result in taxes that you will owe from that entity, are based on the net profit shown on Schedule C. The first tax calculated is the self employment tax, at a rate of 15.3%.
 However, you do get a slight break.
 The net profit from Schedule C is multiplied by 92.35% and then by 15.3%.
 This tax is due by April 15 when you file your personal tax return.
 Keep in mind though, if your federal tax balance due is $1,000 or more, you should pay those taxes by filing estimated tax payments throughout the year.

 Conclusion: